dwojtasik/qget/README.rst

                           Output path for downloaded resource.
     -f, --force           Forces file override for output.
     -a AUTH, --auth AUTH  String of user:password pair for SSL connection.
-    --no_ssl              Disables SSL certificate validation.
+    --no-ssl              Disables SSL certificate validation.
+    --no-mock             Disables default User-Agent header.
+    -H HEADER_LIST, --header HEADER_LIST
+                          Custom header in format 'name:value'.
     -c MAX_CONNECTIONS, --connections MAX_CONNECTIONS
                           Maximum amount of asynchronous HTTP connections.
     --test CONNECTION_TEST_SEC
                           Maximum time in seconds assigned to test how much asynchronous connections can be achieved to URL.
 Use 0 to skip.
     --bytes CHUNK_BYTES   Chunk of data read in iteration from url and save to part file in bytes.
 Will be used also when rewriting parts to output file.
     --part MAX_PART_MB    Desirable (if possible) max part size in megabytes.
     --tmp TMP_DIR         Temporary directory path.
 If not set it points to OS tmp directory.
     --debug               Debug flag.